LendKey Review: Private Student Loans and Refinancing Options

 Cons of LendKey Loan Refinancing

-Also, borrowers who plan to refinance federal student loans will lose valuable protections when doing so with a private lender through LendKey.
+- Lose Access to Federal Benefits: As with refinancing with any private lender, borrowers who plan to refinance federal student loans will lose valuable protections when doing so with LendKey.
 This includes the loss of income-driven repayment plans, forbearance and deferment options, and loan forgiveness.

 LendKey Private Student Loan